Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Pairing Operations and Evidence

 During a pause, the gyroscope readings typically hover around zero.
 However, slight fluctuations may still occur, particularly at the outset (as indicated by the large green circle in Figure~\ref{fig:gesture_data_sample}(b)).
 To prevent the identification of false salient points, we apply a straightforward thresholding method to filter out such fluctuations.

-\para{Swiping touchscreens.} Every change in swiping direction generates a salient point in the gyroscope data trace.
+\textbf{Swiping touchscreens.} Every change in swiping direction generates a salient point in the gyroscope data trace.
 Illustrated in Figure \ref{fig:gesture_data_sample}(c), each salient point aligns with a sharp sign change due to a shift in swiping direction.
 Consequently, we derive a sequence of timestamps: $S_{d_2} = \{t_1, t_2, \dots , t_m \}$, where $t_k$ represents the time of occurrence for the $k$th salient point.

-\para{Big silence.} Identifying the first salient point is crucial.
+\textbf{Big silence.} Identifying the first salient point is crucial.
 Following the initiation of pairing, such as through a long press on a button, the motion data may exhibit noisy motion data resembling salient points as the user's hand approaches the IoT device's button, knob, or screen.
-To mitigate this issue, we instruct the user to briefly touch the button, knob, or screen for approximately 2 to 3 seconds before performing the pairing operations.
-This deliberate \emph{``big silence''} in the motion data serves as a clear indication that pairing operations will ensue, allowing the detection of salient points from the motion data to commence.
+To mitigate this issue, we instruct the user to hold their hand on the button, knob, or screen for approximately 2 to 3 seconds before performing the pairing operations.
+This deliberate \emph{``big silence''} in the motion data serves as a clear indication that pairing operations will follow, allowing the detection of salient points from the motion data to commence.